The L.M. Montgomery Literary Society

 Past Activities of the LMMLS [pdf]

-Carol Gaboury, a member of the literary society until her death in 1998, identified this information about the poem, The Fringed Gentian [from the Winter 1989 issue of Kindred Spirits Newsletter of Vermont]:
+Carol Gaboury, a member of our local literary society until her death in 1998, identified the source of the poem,

 Then whisper blossom, in thy sleep,